avanzosc/mrp-repair-addons/repair_fee_menu/README.rst

 Repair Fee Menu
 ===============

-* Creaters a menu for repair fee operations.
+This module adds a menu item and some views to navigate through Repair Fees.

 Bug Tracker
 ===========

 Bugs are tracked on `GitHub Issues
-<https://github.com/avanzosc/mrp-addons/issues>`_.
+<https://github.com/avanzosc/mrp-repair-addons/issues>`_.
 In case of trouble,
 please check there if your issue has already been reported.
 If you spotted it first, help us smash it by providing detailed and welcomed feedback.